Sunset house captured in Rynek Wroclaw

 Dresden – 2 hours 43 min

-I recommend that you start your day 1 from the southeastern corner of the city!
+I recommend starting your day 1 from the southeastern corner of the city!

 Day 1